vuelessjs/storybook-dark-mode/README.md

 # Storybook Dark Mode

-A Storybook v10-optimized addon that enables users to toggle between dark and light modes.
+A Storybook v9 and v10 optimized addon that enables users to toggle between dark and light modes.
 For support with earlier Storybook versions, see the [original addon](https://github.com/hipstersmoothie/storybook-dark-mode).

 The project is supported and maintained by the [Vueless UI](https://github.com/vuelessjs/vueless) core team. | [See the demo](https://ui.vueless.com) 🌗